-I am privileged to be able to teach a variety of courses both at ODU and a several other institutions including the University of Virginia Mountain Lake Biological Station, State University of New York College of Environmental Sciences and Forestry field station at Cranberry Lake in the beautiful Adirondacks where I teach each summer (http://www.esf.edu/clbs/), and the American University of Iraq-Sulaimani (http://auis.edu.iq/) where I teach a botany course with ODU graduate student Peter Schafran.
+I am privileged to be able to teach a variety of courses both at ODU and a several other institutions including the University of Virginia Mountain Lake Biological Station, State University of New York College of Environmental Sciences and Forestry field station at Cranberry Lake in the beautiful Adirondacks where I teach each summer (http://www.esf.edu/clbs/), and the American University of Iraq-Sulaimani (http://auis.edu.iq/) where I teach a botany course.

 A botanist at sea?
-Sounds unlikely but for the past several years I have worked at a botanist on A Prairie Home Companion cruises (APHC at Sea) scroll to the very bottom.
+Sounds unlikely but for the past several years I have worked at a botanist on A Prairie Home Companion cruises.
+See APHC at sea.